-- The master-slave communication wires and any low voltage control wires must be installed in a conduit that is separate from the high voltage power wires.
-The conduit must span between the two operators as shown in Figure 5-1.
-Refer to Wiring AC Power. - Both operators can be connected to the same 20A circuit breaker in the main panel.
+- An electrical conduit for interconnecting wires must span between the two operators.
+The master-slave communication wires and any low voltage control wires must be installed in a conduit that is separate from the high voltage power wires.
+See Figure 5-2. - Complete the installation of both operators as separate machines and verify that their basic functions are correct as solo operators before interconnecting them. - External control inputs, vehicle detectors and entrapment protection sensors may be connected to either gate operator without regard to preference. - Both operators can be connected to the same 20A circuit breaker in the main panel.
 The wire size affects operator performance.
 Use the following chart as a guideline to size wire for the given distance from the power source to BOTH operators.